dropbox/ttvc/README.md

 What counts as navigation may be different in each application, but as long as you signal that a navigation has begun, this library can figure out the rest.

-To trigger a new navigation measurement, simply dispatch a "locationchange" event on the window object.
+To trigger a new navigation measurement, call `start()` or dispatch a "locationchange" event on the window object.

 ```js
 // analytics.js